 This is another popular method utilized by a lot of venture capital firms.
 To calculate the value of the firm, you will need to derive the terminal value or the value at which you will be selling the business and the Return On Investment.
 Plugging in these values to the formulas will help you arrive at the solution.
 The formulas for the same are as follows:

-For each feature the startup possesses in full, the valuation should go up by $500,000.
+A detailed assessment is carried out to evaluate how much monetary value is assigned to each aspect.
+The startup value is the sum of all those monetary values.
+This method usually allocates $500,000 per success factor so theoretically the maximum pre-money valuation is $2,500,000.
 Nevertheless, depending on the degree in which each element is developed the investor could reduce the value of the item to say $400,000 or $250,000, to determine the final value.

 Though the Berkus Method is seen as an important method utilized by many startups, it fails to take into consideration a lot of other aspects of startup life.
-However, for a startup that is in the early stage of its life with no revenue generation, this might be an ideal way to arrive at the valuation.
+However, for a startup that is in the early stage of its life or in development stage with no revenue generation, this might be an ideal way to arrive at the valuation.

 Startups and risk go hand in hand.
 When compared to a normal or running business, startups are riskier.
 That being said, for the amount of risk you take, you will expect the same level of reward.
 The same idea is behind this method.